 What are Pave Diamonds — The Pro’s and Con’s of This Popular Setting Type

-Pavé diamonds are brilliant-cut, just like a larger round brilliant diamond.
+Smaller pavé diamonds are single cut.
+That’s a little different than their larger, round cousin.
+Single cut diamonds generally have 16, 17 or 18 facets.
 That gives them their shimmering sparkle.
 You will usually find them bead set.
 A bead setting holds a diamond in its place with four small beads of metal that slightly cover the crown of the diamond, holding it securely on the band.

 Pavé settings use melee diamonds (pronounced like smelly) another french term for small loose diamonds, often 1 to 2mm in diameter.
 They can be even smaller.
 If you’ve heard the term micro-pavé, it’s the same concept as pavé, just with even smaller melee.

 Besides the fact that pavé is gorgeous, there are two practical reasons to opt for this kind of setting.
 We’re all about practicality at Frank Darling, so here they are.